Social media in a new generation.

-For those of you who may need some quick cliff notes, Generation Z is the demographic cohort that came after Millenials.
-Believe it or not, Millenials are actually between 25 & 39 years old – while Generation Z (the next generation of consumers) is currently between 4 & 24 years old.
+For those of you who may need some quick cliff notes, Generation Z is the demographic cohort that came after Millennials.
+Believe it or not, Millennials are actually between 25 & 40 years old – while Generation Z (the next generation of consumers) is currently between 9 & 24 years old.
 The average Gen Zers would have received their first mobile phone around the age of 10, and have likely never experienced a world without quick and immediate internet access.

 When it comes to social media, Gen Zers will typically refer to Facebook as something “for old people,” while gravitating more towards a platform like TikTok.
 In fact, some research indicates that 41% of active TikTok users are from 16 to 24.
-Since Gen Zers are the next group of consumers (with some of them already in their mid-20s), it’s absolutely crucial that marketers know how to reach them in their most natural habitat.
+Since Gen Zers are the next group of consumers (with most in their mid-20s), it’s absolutely crucial that marketers know how to reach them in their most natural habitat.

 With that being said, just like any other marketing approach, TikTok digital marketing methods are more technical than simply posting funny videos.
 At the very least, marketing on this platform requires in-depth audience knowledge and outside the box thinking.
 Before you get started with learning how to market your brand on TikTok, we recommend you get familiar with the app itself if you’ve never used it.
 HubSpot has a very nice guide on How to Use TikTok, and it’s a great place to start to get familiar with the platform.